Prof. Dr. Dr. Fabian Theis

 Fabian holds two Master's Degrees in Mathematics and Physics, as well as two Doctorates in Physics and Computer Science.

-Fabian then served as a guest scientist at various international institutes, such as the Department of Architecture and Computer Technology of the University of Granada, Spain; the RIKEN Brain Science Institute in Wako, Japan; FAMU/FSU in Florida, USA; and TUAT’s Laboratory for Signal and Image Processing in Tokyo, Japan.
+Fabian has served as a guest scientist at various international institutes, such as the Department of Architecture and Computer Technology of the University of Granada, Spain; the RIKEN Brain Science Institute in Wako, Japan; FAMU/FSU in Florida, USA; and TUAT’s Laboratory for Signal and Image Processing in Tokyo, Japan.

-Fabian now leads the Computational Health Center at Helmholtz Munich, where six institutes are researching the relationship between artificial intelligence and health.
+Fabian now leads the Computational Health Center at Helmholtz Munich, where seven institutes are researching the relationship between artificial intelligence and health.
 He also chairs the Mathematical Modeling of Biological Systems program at the Technical University of Munich.
 As Science Director at HelmholtzAI, Fabian Theis coordinates various initiatives and networks, including:

-• Analysis Working Group of the Human Cell Atlas
+- Analysis Working Group of the Human Cell Atlas

-• Munich School for Data Science (MUDS)
+- Munich School for Data Science (MUDS)

 Focus areas, skills, expertise